fmorriso/Python-Image-Display-Example/README.md

 # Python Image Display Example
-Example of how to display a .jpg image in Python using PySide6 for the GUI.
+Example of how to display a .jpg image in Python using PySide6 for the GUI scaled to a user-defined percentage of available device width and height.

 ## Usage Notes: